Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 In image semantic segmentation, Ozgun et al. \cite{ozgun2020importance} proposed to prevent the model from losing knowledge by restricting the adaptation of important model parameters with learning rate regularization.
 More precisely, the learning rate of important model parameters is reduced, while the learning rate of non-important parameters is kept the same.

-Apart from the above-mentioned schemes, i.e., regularizing the loss function, gradient and learning rate, Kapoor et al. \cite{kapoor2021variational} performed regularization from another perspective.
-They proposed Variational Auto-Regressive Gaussian Processes (VAR-GPs), which uses sparse inducing point approximation to better approximate the Gaussian posterior, resulting in a lower bound objective for regularization.
+Apart from the above-mentioned schemes, i.e., regularizing the loss function, gradient, and learning rate, Kapoor et al. \cite{kapoor2021variational} performed regularization from another perspective.
+They proposed Variational Auto-Regressive Gaussian Processes, which use sparse inducing point approximation to better approximate the Gaussian posterior, resulting in a lower bound objective for regularization.

-\subsection{Knowledge distillation based methods}
+\subsection{Knowledge Distillation Based Methods}

 Knowledge distillation based methods \cite{li2017learning, dhar2019learning} incorporate the idea of knowledge distillation into continual learning by distilling knowledge from the model trained on the previous tasks to the model trained on the new task in order to consolidate previously learned knowledge.
 This can be achieved through a variety of schemes, which are introduced below.